thunder/travis/README.md

 depends on.
 Steps, that have already been executed will not be called again on subsequent call.
 So, if you call
 <code>test_drupal_module start_web_server</code> next, all steps up to the build step will not be executed.

-The steps are the following:
+The steps are the following:D

 ### setup
 Setup the testing environment.
 Starts selenium and mysql if necessary and tweaks php on travis